weaverbel/10bosco/README.md

     Community members shouldn't expect to enjoy every moment of their work with your organization, but if they don't enjoy any of it, they won't stay.
+    Thank them.
+Everyone likes to be appreciated and communities need to have ways to publicly and privately acknowledge the contributions of their members.

 1.  **Provide training.**
     Organizations require committees, meetings, budgets, grant proposals, and dispute resolution.